udacity/nd013-c1-vision-starter/README.md

 Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.

-### Classroom Workspace

-In the classroom workspace, every library and package should already be installed in your environment.
-You will NOT need to make use of `gcloud` to download the images.

-## Instructions

 ### Download and process the data

 **Note:** ”If you are using the classroom workspace, we have already completed the steps in the section for you.
 You can find the downloaded and processed files within the `/home/workspace/data/preprocessed_data/` directory.
 Check this out then proceed to the **Exploratory Data Analysis** part.